comicfans/comicfans.github.io/_posts/2023-06-21-migrate-visualstudio-to-cmake.md

 we can extract more useful information from the build log, it contains compile flags, so we can also extract them, cataloged them together,
-to generate a cmake script template. with mapping the library name directly to project name I got a cmake script converter, it reads msbuild log, set necessary build flags and link libraries, catalog common used flags as dependencies (for example when you link unicode MFC, it will add some compile/link flags), and Bang,
+to generate a cmake script template. with mapping the library name directly to project name I can generate which libraries it linked to, and it also includes information of compiler input files, which including the source files, so we can list these source files as cmake project sources. and now I got a cmake script converter, it reads msbuild log, set necessary build flags and link libraries, catalog common used flags as dependencies (for example when you link unicode MFC, it will add some compile/link flags), and Bang,